 The Kaleidoscope Project is the beginning of an implementation that could significantly reduce the cost of course textbooks and materials by sharing existing resources developed and created by other instructors, like ourselves, in the same discipline.
 The project is an outlet to collaborate with other instructors from eight different colleges around the nation in contributing to making college more affordable for students without risking the quality of the education.
 In fact, it is expected the quality of these courses will increase as well as student success.

 Want to know more?
 Please visit the following Web sites:

-FlatWorld Knowledge prides themselves on being "the worlds's largest publisher of free and open college textbooks."
+FlatWorld Knowledge prides themselves on being "the world's largest publisher of free and open college textbooks."

 The OER Commons claims their Web site "was created to help educators, students, and lifelong learners find Open Educational Resources that are already posted somewhere on the Internet.
 OER Commons is not a search engine (like Google) and it is not a list of links.
 This site is a structured database of links to high-quality resources found on other websites."

 Page 1 2 3 4 5 6 Next